-That is, if a screenwriter doesn’t understand the odds stacked against her, and what those factors are that make up those odds, from where I sit, it seems highly unlikely she’ll be able to break through and get her script sold.
+If a screenwriter doesn’t understand those odds, and what the factors are that make up those odds, from where I sit, it seems highly unlikely she’ll be able to break through and get her script sold.

 But as it is in most cases, that perspective only comes through years of hard work, grinding through the Hollywood machine from the “ass end,” so to speak, and exposure to all the little things that total up the long odds.